Li-Tian/neo/Documentation/articles/consensus/consensus_protocol.md

 ###  Verification

-1. If the `ConsensusPayload.BlockIndex` no more than current block height, then ignore.
+1. Ignore the message if the `ConsensusPayload.BlockIndex` is no more than current block height.

-2. If the verification script executed failed or the script hash not equal to `ConsensusPayload.ValidatorIndex` address's script hash, then ignore.
+2. Ignore the message if the verification script failed or the script hash does not equal to `ConsensusPayload.ValidatorIndex` address's script hash.

-3. If the `ConsensusPayload.ValidatorIndex` equal to current node index, then ignore.
+3. Ignore the message if the `ConsensusPayload.ValidatorIndex` equals to current node index.

-4. If the `ConsensusPayload.Version` not equal to current consensus version, then ignore.
+4. Ignore the message if the `ConsensusPayload.Version` does not equal to current consensus version.

-5. If the `ConsensusPayload.PreHash` and `ConsensusPayload.BlockIndex` are not equal to the current node context's, then ignore.
+5. Ignore the message if the `ConsensusPayload.PrevHash` and `ConsensusPayload.BlockIndex` do not equal to the values in current node's context.

-6. If the `ConsensusPayload.ValidatorIndex` more than the length of the current consensus nodes array, then ignore.
+6. Ignore the message if the `ConsensusPayload.ValidatorIndex` is out of index of the current consensus nodes array.

-7. If the `ConsensusMessage.ViewNumber` not equal to the current node context's `ViewNumber` and the consensus message is not `ChangeView`, then ignore.
+7. Ignore the message if the `ConsensusMessage.ViewNumber` does not equal to the value in current node's context except that the consensus message is a `ChangeView`.

 ### Process

-1. **PrepareRequest** was send by the speaker, attached with proposal block data.
+1. On receiving a **PrepareRequest** sent by speaker, attached with proposal block data.

-   1. If the current node is not delegates in the consensus round, or the `PrepareRequest` received already, then ignore.
+   1. Ignore if the `PrepareRequest` has already been received.

-   2. If the `ConsensusPayload.ValidatorIndex` is not the index of the current round speaker, then ignore.
+   2. Ignore if the `ConsensusPayload.ValidatorIndex` is not the index of the current round speaker.

-   3. If the `ConsensusPayload.Timestamp` no more than the time stamp of the previous block, or more than 10 minutes above the current time, then ignore.
+   3. Ignore if the `ConsensusPayload.Timestamp` is not more than the timestamp of the previous block, or is more than 10 minutes above current time.

-   4. If the block signature is incorrent, then ingore.
+   4. Ignore if the signature of the message is incorrect.

-   5. If the block's transantions in the memory pool, are in the blockchain already, or verified failure by the plugin-in, then the transaction data is considered incorrent and initiate the `ChangeView` message.
+   5. If transantions in the received message are already in the blockchain, or it failed to pass verification provided by plugins, the transaction data will be considered incorrect and the current node will initiate `ChangeView`.

    6. Check the first transaction in block -- `MinerTransaction`, like step 5).
 If validation fails, then ignore